 Acknowledgements Discussions with S. Otto motivated and refined the approach used in this study.
 Feedback from S. Arnold, M. Chapuisat, L. Chavarie, R. Holzman, A. MacPherson, S. Otto, L. Rieseberg, and J. Rolland improved the manuscript.
 K.A.T. was funded by The University of British Columbia, the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Izaak Walton Killam Memorial Fund for Advanced Studies.
 M.M.O. was funded by The University of British Columbia.
 D.S. was funded by the Canada Foundation for Innovation, Genome BC, and NSERC, and????.

 Author contributions K.A.T. and D.S. developed the original ideas upon which the paper is based.
 K.A.T. wrote the first draft of the manuscript with input from M.M.O. and D.S., and all authors contributed to subsequent revisions.
-M.M.O. wrote the simulations and conducted analytical approximations with input from K.A.T..
+M.M.O. wrote the simulations and conducted analytical investigations with input from K.A.T..
 K.A.T. performed, optimized, and analyzed the simulations, with input from M.M.O.

 Data accessibility Python (version 3.6.1) scripts, resulting data, R (version 3.4.1) scripts to process and plot the data, and Mathematica (version 11) notebooks, will be archived on Dryad.
 For now, this is hosted on GitHub (https://github.com/Ken-A-Thompson/SVS).